jamesmistry/locatejson/README.md

 ## Overview

+locateJson: a tool for converting mlocate databases to JSON.

+mlocate databases contain an index of files and directories for efficient lookup. `man locate` and `man mlocate.db` for more details.

-locateJson doesn't use much memory - the mlocate database and resulting JSON aren't buffered, so their size doesn't affect locateJson's memory usage.
-For example, a test mlocate database of approximately 10 MiB in size that resulted in a JSON file of over 43 MiB in size was processed with a peak memory usage of less than 90 KiB.
+locateJson doesn't use much memory - the mlocate database and resulting JSON aren't buffered, so locateJson's memory usage is independent of how big they are.

-`man mlocate.db` for more details.
+You may find locateJson useful for creating distributed `locate` functionality using a search engine like Elasticsearch - see the `examples/` directory for a basic guide.

-## Building
+## Building & Testing

 ### What you need